-Grantee must submit an audit of expenditures within 120 days following the end of the grant period.
+Grantee is required to complete an audit annually for each fiscal year/audit period, or fraction thereof, for the entire three-year grant cycle.
 Grantees may choose either a program-specific audit or a single federal audit.
 Federal guidelines allow grantees receiving \$750,000 or more in federal funds in a fiscal year to use their federal justice assistance grant funds to pay for the cost of the audit.
 Grantees falling below the \$750,000 threshold must use non-federal funds (i.e., match funds) to pay for audit costs.
-For purposes of this grant award, please check one of the boxes below to indicate the grantee's choice for meeting the audit requirement.
+For purposes of this grant award grantee is required to check one of the boxes below to indicate how they will meet the audit requirement.